WaelLABASSI/SpamOrHam_Application/README.md

 # Deploy_ML_Model_into_cloud

 In this project, we build a spam detector using machine learning and launch it as a serverless API into AWS virtual servers.\
-We use basic machine learning methods to build the spam detector and the Flask python framework to create the API.\
+We use basic machine learning methods to build the spam detector and the Flask python framework to create the API.

 1. Build a Logistic Regression model to detect spams in sms messages
     - SpamDetector.ipynb
-    - Use Pickle to serialize and deserialize the trained model and the vectorizer function => spam_ham_model.pkl & vectorizer.pkl
+    - Use Pickle to serialize and deserialize the trained model and the vectorizer function\
+      => spam_ham_model.pkl & vectorizer.pkl

 2. Create a Flask application with a RESTful API - GET/POST Method
-    - application.py
+    - /version_1/application.py

 3. Launch an AWS EC2 instance(Virtual Server) using AWS Elastic Beanstalk